samurai715/316way-exercises/README.md

 2. Github does not recognize empty folers so you will need to create a ruby file or copy over any one of your chris pine files into this folder.

-3. Now, test an inital push from your local repository (on your computer) to your remote repository (your Github account)
+3. Now, test an inital push from your local repository (on your computer) to your remote repository (your Github account).
+Type in the following:

+> git remote add upstream https://github.com/316way/316way-exercises.git

+> git add -A

+> git commit -m "tests initial push"

+> git push origin

+4. You should see a bunch of text.
+The important thing to look for is something that says '100%...done.:'  Now check your remote repo (github account) and the new folder you added from your local repo (computer) should be reflected there!

+5. Back in your terminal, do this to pull the latest version from 316way.

+> git pull upstream master